Energy-Latency Aware Intelligent Reflecting Surface Aided Multi-cell Mobile Edge Computing: System Model

 \subsection{Communication Model}

 As shown in Fig. \ref{IRS_MEC_Multicell_model}, there are $K$ cell-edge users and $Q$ cells.
 Each BS and each user in our IRS-aided MEC in multi-cell networks system have $N_{BS}\geq 1$ and $N_{U}\geq 1$ antennas, respectively.
-We employ an IRS with M reflection elements at the cell edge to enhance the spectral and energy efficiency across the whole system by carefully designing the reflecting phase shift.
+We employ an IRS with $M$ reflection elements at the cell-edge to enhance the spectral and energy efficiency across the whole system by carefully designing the reflecting phase shift.

 For the uplink communication, $\mathbf{s}_{q,k}$ is the signal transmitted to the $q^{th}$ BS from the $k^{th}$ cell-edge user.
 The signal transmitted by the $k^{th}$ cell-edge user is given by

 where $\mathbf{F}_{q,k}$ is the beamforming vector used by the $k^{th}$ cell-edge user for transmitting the data vector $\mathbf{s}_{q,k}$ to the $q^{th}$ BS.